-2022 Ferrari Purosangue SUV spotted: price, specs and release date
+2022 Ferrari Purosangue SUV rendered: price, specs and release date

 - Ferrari SUV spotted

 - £200,000+ price

 The Ferrari Purosangue is on the way as the iconic Italian manufacturer’s first SUV, and exclusive new renderings hint at how it may look.

 It’ll be a V12-powered alternative to the Lamborghini Urus and Aston Martin DBX when it heads on sale, with late 2022 a possibility for its arrival.

 These exclusive renders of the Ferrari Purosangue give you a look at how the production car may turn out.